 In this case the error is caused by the absence of the image alt (alternative text).
 The purpose is that when the image, button, icon fails to load, the alternative text will be displayed.

-To fix the "Links do not have a discernible name" error, you need to make sure that each link on your site has clear text content and accurately describes what the link is about.
-Here are a few ways to fix this:
+To fix the “Links do not have a discernible name” error, you need to ensure that each link on your site has clear text content and accurately describes the content of that link.
+Here are some ways to fix this error:

-.Mình sử dụng Wordpress nên chỉ cần vào "media" -> "edit" -> fill "Alternative Text" is to be.
+I use Wordpress so just go to "media” -> “edit” -> fill “Alternative Text" is to be.

 <img alt='alt image'>